KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-mixed/index.md

 This is possible by using C++ as the entrypoint for the application and using a custom Rust crate as a library that gets linked to it via cxx-qt CMake integration.
 This integration is internally provided by [Corrosion](https://github.com/corrosion-rs/corrosion).

-As a result, instead of having a simple CMake wrapper on top of Cargo, we will rely on some cxx-qt facilities to generate the library crate.
+As a result, instead of using raw Corrosion, we will rely on some cxx-qt additions on top of Corrosion to generate the library crate.

 This tutorial can be skipped if you don't plan on making a project that uses both Rust and C++.
 It also consists of a slightly modified version of [upstream cxx-qt Building with CMake](https://kdab.github.io/cxx-qt/book/getting-started/5-cmake-integration.html).